avatar-kaleb/kalebmckelvey-site/blog/to-get-what-you-want-ask-for-it-meeting-two-of-my-role-models-joshua-kennon-and-his-husband-aaron-in-la.md

 ## Concluding Thoughts

-LA and Southern California was a beautiful place to vacation - traffic wasn't the most fun, but we really enjoyed the week from life in the big apple.
-But as our flight landed back in NYC, we couldn't help but both look at each other as we went by all of the skyscrapers (any of the 200+ in NYC), and remember why we love it here so much too!
+LA and Southern California was a beautiful place to vacation - we really enjoyed the week from busy life in the big apple.

+As our flight landed back in NYC, we couldn't help but both look at each other as we went by all of the skyscrapers (any of the 200+ in NYC), and remember why we love it here so much too!
 It was nice to be home :).